 The best birthday present ever is getting to see the concert of your dreams.
 “Joshua Tree” was my very first U2 album, my brother gave it to me when I was about 9 years old.
 I Still Haven’t Found What I’m Looking For was rewound and replayed like no other song ever, but I still have it & the tape still plays 🙂 This was the album that made me a U2 fan for life, and it’s something I had only dreamt they would play, from beginning to end in a live show.

 U2’s most recent show in Seattle, in 2011 was amazing, but this one took the cake.
 Somehow Seattle grey turned into a beautiful sunny day, it was the shortest we ever waited in GA lines, and we still ended up close to the stage.
 Mumford & Sons put up an awesome opening act.
-Getting to see Brian’s favorite singer, Eddie Vedder sing live for the first time and along with my favorite band was the cherry on top.
-Ultra Violet was the ultimate feminist tribute with faces of famous and not-so-famous female leaders and activists from around the world, flashing on the 200ft x 45ft LED screen. and Miss Sarajevo became Miss Syria.
+Getting to see Eddie Vedder sing live for the first time and along with my favorite band was the cherry on top.
+Ultra Violet was the ultimate feminist tribute with faces of famous and not-so-famous female activists & leaders from around the world flashing on the 200ft x 45ft LED screen.
+Miss Sarajevo became Miss Syria.
 If Pavarotti’s voice is eternally moving, then watching a young Syrian refugee activist, Omaima talk about how she wants to change the world was even more touching, while he sang.
-I’ll never forget this show!
+Like the first show in NYC after 9/11, I’ll never forget this show!

 Of course we were standing in one spot, very close to the right side of the stage, so these photos are all from one angle!